Frequently Asked Questions

 Generally recommended for ages 9 and above, as long as the child can cooperate for about 1-1.5 hours.

 As long as removal is complete, no recurrence.
-Apocrine glands cannot regenerate - zero recurrence to date.
+Apocrine glands cannot regenerate - no recurrence reported in long-term follow-up to date.

 Winter or summer break is ideal for recovery at home.